 Round Square International Service Projects

-Participants will take it in turns to be Student Leaders during the project, taking responsibility for the organization of the day, briefing their peers, giving an overview of safety and risk management and organizing a student rota to help with different chores at camp.
-Students will be given feedback by their peers and the adult leaders, and will all receive a personal report after the trip.
-This project runs form December 9 to 22, 2017 and is suitable for students ages 16 to 19.
-More information can be found here: https://www.roundsquare.org/rsis-vietnam/
+For your consideration of future Big Builds, these projects are suitable for students ages 16 to 19, and very much focus on leadership skill building.
+Participants take it in turns to be Student Leaders during the project, taking responsibility for the organization of the day, briefing their peers, giving an overview of safety and risk management, and organizing a student rota to help with different chores at camp.
+Students are given feedback by their peers and the adult leaders, and all receive a personal report after the trip.
+Visit the Round Square website for More Information about these trips.

-Please contact Señor Dylan Reeves, Interim Director of Senior School Round Square Program, email@example.com, for information about to how to apply for these projects.
+Please contact Ms. Sarah McKerlich, Director of Senior School Round Square Program, email@example.com, for information about to how to apply for these projects.

-The 2018 Regional Round Square Conference of the Americas will take place in April of 2018 and be hosted by Providence Day School, with a possible pre-conference cultural or service tour in the region.
+The 2018 Regional Round Square Conference of the Americas will take place in April of 2019 and be hosted by Markham College and San Silvestre School in Peru, with a possible pre-conference cultural or service tour in the region.
 More information will be shared once it is made available.

 Before even applying to attend, students need to reflect on their school responsibilities.
 Both conferences take place at busy times of the year, when many school activities are getting started (October) or are wrapping up (late April).
 Missing classes and co-curricular activities for an average time of two weeks, comes with some concern at the senior level, especially for IB students.
 This concern has developed from watching students return from the conference with great ideas and plans, but due to over-commitment, be unable to implement them or share them with the larger school community.
 It is the hope of the school administration and Round Square Coordinators that the student delegates come home from the conference with a project plan that encourages the IDEALS in the GNS community.
 An example could be learning about a local service project at another school, and implementing, with help, a similarly inspired project here.